sherpa/sherpa/docs/developer/index.rst

 Assuming everything is set up to install Sherpa from source, it can be installed in development mode with ``pip``::

-  pip install numpy ninga meson-python pip install -e .[test] --no-build-idolation
+  pip install numpy ninja meson-python pip install -e .[test] --no-build-isolation

 With the ``meson-python`` backend, importing a module containing a compiled extension will cause the extension to automatically be rebuilt if the source code has been changed.
-If there is a compiler error then the error message is likely to hide any information and in this case the suggestion is to re-run the ``pip instal`` line.
+If there is a compiler error then the error message is likely to hide any information and in this case the suggestion is to re-run the ``pip install`` line.

 After the installation ``pytest`` can run all the tests.
 In the sherpa root directory call::